SNL-UCSB/cs176b-assignments/winter22/assignment2/README.md

 For the first task, you will modify the current setup to support passive monitoring.

 #### Task 1a: Modifying switch.p4
 We provide a template [switch.p4][sp4] program containing the basic forwarding functionality.
 In this task, you will augment [switch.p4][sp4] to add passive-monitoring capabilities.
-Specifically, the switch should create a clone of the current packet if the queue-size metadata on the packet is above a certain threshold.
+Specifically, the switch should create a clone of the current packet if the queue-size metadata on the packet is greater than or equal to a certain threshold.

 However, unlike the previous assignment, your job is to write a more efficient cloning pipeline.
-More concretely, in this assignment, you will create a clone of the packet in the egress pipeline only if the queue size metadata on the packet is above a certain threshold.
+More concretely, in this assignment, you will create a clone of the packet in the egress pipeline only if the queue size metadata on the packet is greater than or equal to a certain threshold.
 Recall that the Assignment 1 code cloned all the incoming packets and selectively dropped them in the egress pipeline.

 In this assignment, you selectively clone packets because, when there is an over-subscriptiion for an egress port, the packets are buffered in an egress-port specific queue.
 Therefore, creating too many clones may result in packet-drops of the (cloned) monitoring packets.